Operation Toan Thang III: May

 On 6 May at 00:35 the 2nd Battalion, 8th Cavalry Regiment and 2nd Battalion, 19th Artillery Regiment in a night defensive position at Firebase Carolyn (11.547°N 106.167°E) 7 mi south of Katum was attacked.
 The contact continued until 06:00 when the enemy withdrew leaving 101 dead and 29 captured and 47 individual and 23 crew-served weapons captured; U.S. losses were nine killed.
-At 03:20 a unit of the 1st Cavalry Division in a night defensive position at Landing Zone Joe (11.456°N 106.493°E) 15 mi south-southwest of An Lộc received 150 rounds of mixed 60/82mm mortar fire followed by an attack by fire.
+At 03:20 a unit of the 1st Cavalry Division in a night defensive position at Landing Zone Joe (11.456°N 106.493°E) 15 mi south-southwest of An Lộc received 150 rounds of mixed 60/82 mm mortar fire followed by an attack by fire.
 Helicopter gunships and artillery were called in on the direction of fire with unknown results.
 At 07:30 a unit of the 1st Brigade, 1st Cavalry Division observed 30 PAVN 5 mi west of Katum and called in airstrikes on the area and ten bodies were seen after the strike.
 At 20:00 infantry from the 3rd Brigade, 9th Infantry Division engaged an enemy force 1 mi northwest of Bến Lức killing nine and capturing four AK-47s.
-On 7 May at 11:30 troops from the armored cavalry squadron of the 25th Infantry Division found a 20 ton rice cache while searching an area 5 mi northeast of Trảng Bàng.
+On 7 May at 11:30 troops from the armored cavalry squadron of the 25th Infantry Division found a 20-ton rice cache while searching an area 5 mi northeast of Trảng Bàng.
 At 20:30 a U.S. aerial observer from the 1st Brigade, 25th Infantry Division saw 15-20 PAVN/VC 3 mi south of Ben Soi and directed artillery fire onto the area.
 The observer counted 15 dead in the impact area.